RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 # Automatic server configuration

 On the first start CloudBeaver server will show administrator interface for server configuration.
-In some cases the server must be configured automatically (e.g. when it is run in Kubernetes environment).
+In some cases the server must be configured automatically (e.g. when it is run in the Kubernetes environment).
 The following parameters must be specified in the configuration:

 Name|Description|Example